Njoxpy/ggmu/README.md

 ## Technologies Used

-- **Next.js**: The landing page is built using Next.js, a React framework for building server-side rendered and static web applications.
+- **Next.js**: The landing page is built using Next.js `v 13.4.9`, a React framework for building server-side rendered and static web applications.

 - **Adobe XD**: The design for the landing page was created using Adobe XD, a vector-based design tool for creating user interfaces and prototypes.